premalatha-sureshbabu/Search-Algorithm/README.md

 ii)	# Find the element in a list using Binary Search(Iterative Method).

-Program to find the element in a list using Binary Search(Iterative Method)..
+Program to find the element in a list using Binary Search(Iterative Method).

 Developed by:premalatha S

 RegisterNumber: 22009393

 def binarySearchIter(array, k, low, high):